 To make iced coffee, you pour hot coffee over ice or refrigerate it for a few hours.
 This gives you a diluted drink, which usually doesn’t taste remarkably fresh, especially after spending some time in the fridge.

 On the other hand, cold-brewed coffee is made by steeping coffee beans in room-temperature water for many hours.
 This produces a coffee concentrate, which contains all the aroma and fragrance of your coffee.
-Besides, this drink tastes smoother and is also more indicated for those who don’t like the acid and bitter aftertaste of hot coffee.
+Besides, this drink tastes smoother and is also more indicated for those who don’t like hot coffee’s acid and bitter aftertaste.

 Does Cold Brew Have Too Much Caffeine?